studentprivacyio/studentprivacyio/README.md

 - Privacy advocates developing resources
 - Anyone passionate about student privacy

+Don't know what to add?
+Why not add a blog post about the laws in your state!
+[Student Privacy Compass](https://studentprivacycompass.org/state-laws/) is a great starting point.

+All content for this site is written in MDX, a varient of Markdown that allows for the use of components.
+If you're not familiar with how to add content using it, read the [MDX docs](https://mdxjs.com/docs/getting-started/) or ask ChatGPT.

 ## ⚠️ Disclaimer

 This resource is maintained by student privacy advocates.
 While we strive for accuracy, please consult legal professionals for advice about your specific situation.